sebbss/iReporter-challenge-2/readme.md

 - update the location of a red-flag
 - update the description of a red-flag
 - delete a specific red-flag
+- login a user
+- register a user
+- update status of redflag
+- update status of intervention
+- get all interventions
+- create an intervention
+- get a specific intervention
+- update the location of an intervention
+- update the description of an intervention
+- delete a specific intervention

 ## Endpoints
 |HTTP Method | End point | Action|